Loading...

 1.5ml Eppendorf Urea based digestion More cells are required (> 50'000) for a higher volume in-solution digestion

-Laser microdissection from tissues in solution protocol only upon agreement, using publication.
+Laser microdissection from tissues in solution protocol see LMD Proteomics.

 3. LC-MS analysis